erp-texh-2022/etworkk-14.0/addons/crm/README.md

-Dosyt CRM
+etwork CRM
 --------

-Boost sales productivity, improve win rates, grow revenue with the Dosyt
+Boost sales productivity, improve win rates, grow revenue with the etwork
 <a href="https://www.etwork.com/page/crm">Open Source CRM</a>.

 Manage your sales funnel with no effort.
 Attract leads, follow-up on phone